SixArm/sixarm_sql_schema_examples/README.md

 Use denormalization if it's likely to speed up typical usage.

-  * For example, some tables duplicate the "postcode" field, because many of our apps use it to speed up local search.
+  * For example, some tables duplicate the "postal_code" field, because many of our apps use it to speed up local search.

 Use date formats and time formats that are consistent with ISO standard formats.